RTV Molding & Casting

 Urethane Casting Services

 Parts may be cast in a wide range of materials/durometers including shore 00 (gel-like), shore A (silicone & rubber), and shore D (plastic).
-Most materials can be custom color matched to a customer provided sample or pantone number; parts cast from shore-D materials can be painted any color.
+Most materials can be custom color matched to a customer provided a sample or Pantone number; parts cast from shore-D materials can be painted any color.
 Try our variety of silicone casting services that are adaptable to the specific project you bring to the table.

 The Casting Process